Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Introduction

-The interplay between ferroelectric and ferromagnetic order in complex multiferroic materials presents a set of compelling fundamental condensed matter physics problems with potential multifunctional device applications \cite{reviews}.
+The interplay between ferroelectric and ferromagnetic order in complex multiferroic materials presents a set of compelling fundamental condensed matter physics problems with potential multifunctional device applications \cite{reviews-1,reviews-2,reviews-3,reviews-4}.
 Ferroelectric and ferromagnetic order compete and normally cannot exist simultaneously in conventional materials.
-Coexistence of these orders often relies on strong correlation.
-In some strongly correlated systems, such as the perovskite transition metal oxides \cite{MF-1, MF-2,MF-3,MF-4,MF-5,MF-6}, these two phenomena can occur simultaneously.
-Construction and design of high-$T_{c}$ magnetic ferroelectrics is still an open and active area of research \cite{Jing}.
-These and other complex solids incorporate different types of interactions, including electron-electron interactions, electron-phonon interactions, spin-orbit (SO) couplings, lattice defects, and disorder, making the determination of multiferroic mechanisms a remarkable challenge for most materials.
-Due to the inherent complexity of the different interactions involved, the underlying mechanism for the emergence of multiferroic behavior is not fully clear \cite {Sergienko,Katsura}.
-An unbiased and direct method to explore multiferroic behavior (e.g., dynamics, critical exponents, the impact of controlled disorder, etc.) in an ideal setting is thus highly appealing.
+While in some strongly correlated materials, such as the perovskite transition metal oxides \cite{MF-1, MF-2,MF-3,MF-4,MF-5,MF-6}, these two phenomena can occur simultaneously due to strong correlation.
+Nowadays construction and design of high-$T_{c}$ magnetic ferroelectrics is still an open and active area of research \cite{Jing}.
+These materials incorporate different types of interactions, including electron-electron interactions, electron-phonon interactions, spin-orbit (SO) couplings, lattice defects, and disorder, making the determination of multiferroic mechanisms a remarkable challenge for most materials \cite{Sergienko,Katsura}.
+In this context an unbiased and direct method to explore multiferroic behavior in an ideal setting is highly appealing.